University Signage NJ: The Complete Campus Guide (2026)

 What is the first step in creating a campus wayfinding system?

 The first step is to develop a comprehensive plan.
-This involves auditing your existing signage, identifying key navigational paths and destinations, and creating a cohesive design standard that aligns with your university’s brand and master plan.
+This involves auditing your existing signage, conducting a user need analysis, and creating a cohesive design standard that aligns with your university’s brand and master plan.

 How important is ADA compliance for university signage in NJ?